Ingeborg Pfüller

-Ingeborg Ella Pfüller (born 1 January 1932) was a track and field athlete from Argentina who competed in the discus throw and shot put.
+Ingeborg Ella Pfüller (born 1 January 1932) is an Argentine former track and field athlete who competed in the discus throw and shot put.
 She represented her native country at the 1952 Summer Olympics and won the gold medal in the women's discus throw event at the 1955 Pan American Games in Mexico City, Mexico.
 She also won the discus throw at the South American Championships in 1961 and 1963.